 These also feature a 1-inch tweeter to give you crystalline high frequencies.
 I actually bought my brother a set of the HS8's a few years back so I've been able to spend a lot of time with these.
 They can be faithfully endorsed as your best budget option, without a doubt, with the HS5's competing against the Rokit's above.
 It boils down to the look at that point.
 Do you like the white woofers or yellow woofers?

 The HS5's and HS8's can be fed a signal through a mono TS cable or an XLR.
 They both feature a high frequency switch to add or remove 2 dB and the ability to remove 2 or 4 dB's from the bass.
-Again, neither!
+Again, you should do neither!
 Get some acoustic treatment going!

 For those that care, you can even get these in a full-on white enclosure versus the standard black with white woofer.
 But heads up, the subwoofer is only available in black.